10 Common IT Problems in Business (And How to Fix Them)

 How do we know if our backup actually works?

 Test it.
 Attempt to restore files to a test environment and verify they’re intact and uncorrupted.
 Do this quarterly.
-If you’ve never tested your backup, assume it doesn’t work — and then fix it immediately.
-A backup that’s never been tested is just hope, not a strategy.
+If you’ve never tested your backup, assume it doesn’t work—and then fix it immediately.
+A backup that’s never been tested isn’t a strategy.
+It’s hope.

 Fusion Computing serves Canadian businesses across: